 Why Everyone’s Asking About ChatGPT‑6

-OpenAI’s GPT‑5 arrival in August 2025 reset expectations for conversational AI.
-People I talk to — product leads, devs, compliance officers — kept one question at the top of the list: when will ChatGPT‑6 launch, and what will it actually do?
-That curiosity isn’t just hype; it shapes hiring, procurement, and roadmaps.
-So let’s walk through the timeline signals, likely features (think personalization and memory), and practical steps teams can take now.
+OpenAI’s GPT‑5 arrival in August 2025 re‑set expectations for conversational AI.
+People I actually talk to — product leads, engineers, compliance officers — all circle back to a single, nagging question: when will ChatGPT‑6 launch, and what will it actually do?
+That curiosity isn’t idle hype; it reshapes hiring plans, procurement timelines, and product roadmaps.
+So instead of speculation alone, let’s walk a practical path: timeline signals to watch, the features that matter (think personalization, long‑term memory, and agentic actions), and concrete steps teams can take now.

 When Will ChatGPT‑6 Be Released?